-We’re gearing up for Year 3 of the POTP Challenge, with many eager participants (and sponsors) ready to roll.
-It’s a terrific way for a club to generate interest and enthusiasm around cycling.
+A Pedal Off the Pounds Challenge is a terrific way for a club to generate interest and enthusiasm around cycling.
 Most cycling clubs feature a cross-section of riders with varying interests and abilities, and the POTP Challenge is something that unites all of us in a common – healthy – pursuit.
 Who among us, even the fittest, doesn’t usually have at least a few extra pounds we’d love to get rid of?

 But you don’t have to be a member of the Des Moines Cycle Club – or any club, for that matter – to benefit.
 John recently shared with me this email testimonial from RBR Premium Member Steven Seidenberg of Wheeling, Illinois:

 Individual Bicycle Riders Can Lose Weight Too

 “On August 26 last year I purchased Pedal Off The Pounds and have lost 37 pounds to date.
 This was the best thing I ever read.
 The before picture is in an XL jersey and XXL bib shorts; I weighed 220 pounds in May 2014 before starting riding.
 The after picture is at 183 pounds at the end of October 2014.
 I lost so much weight that on that vacation we took several hours to purchase new pants with a waste size 38, 4 inches smaller than before, and Medium shirts, down from XL.

 “In the past I ran and used bicycling as cross-training.
 I would burn lots of calories exercising but did not change what I ate.
 Then I found your plan and it spoke to me in a way that nothing else has in the past.
 I read it once and started to get what you were talking about.
 The second time through I used a highlighter and then discussed with my health-conscious wife.